Thanks to Chantal for suggesting our Baby Name of the Day.

 The cut gets its name – at least in American English – from the sport.

-That’s because men who rowed crew in the early 1900s, mostly at Ivy League schools, adopted the short cut to keep hair out of their eyes while racing.
+That’s because men who rowed crew in the early 1900s, mostly at Ivy League schools in the United States, adopted the short cut to keep hair out of their eyes while racing.

 Preppy and clean cut, the style inspired American clothier J. Crew.

 And while the sport has become widespread, the idea of crew retains that polish.